nictki/Battmon/Battmon/README.md

 * works in background
 * configurable
 * no tray icon
-* notifications (clickable notifications are disabled by default) see note, but this feature can be enabled using --use-buttons buttons (suspend, hibernate, shutdown...), this feature can be disabled to get better program performance
+* notifications (clickable notifications are disabled by default) see `program options`
 * options can be given on the command line (see battmon --help for details)

 ## Prerequisites: